 The contractor will make a considerable effort to protect sprinkler - irrigation systems.
 Should an irrigation system become damaged during the project, the contractor will coordinate with the homeowner in getting the system repaired.
 You many contact the contractor directly to discuss your irrigation concerns or situation by phone at 407.448.5286 or by email at firstname.lastname@example.org

 Q: What about underground utilities water, power, sewer, and cable?

 Repair or rehabilitation of sidewalks should not impact underground utilities.
 Typically, underground utilities are installed at a depth at or greater than 3-ft.
 It is highly unlikely repairs will damage an underground utility.
 However should this occur, homeowners should contact the project manager and notify their utility provider.
-The contractor will coordinate with the home owner with getting the utility repaired.
+The contractor will coordinate with the home owner to get the utility repaired.

-Q: Who do I call should I have questions or concerns?
+Q: Who do I call should I have questions or special needs?

 You may also contact Alex Bryan by email at email@example.com.
 You may also contact Assistant Division Manager Howard Elkin by email at firstname.lastname@example.org.